adithya2204/turtlebot3-multirobot-setup-guide/readme.md

 **Prerequisites:**

--All the above steps are executed and the robot is working
+-All the above steps are executed, and the robot is working

 -SLAM mapping is done and is saved as both .pgm and .yaml as worldmap